colurw/chess_NN/readme.md

 a fair chance of winning.

-The neural network is based on the Keras Functional API, which allows the user to buildmore complex networks with non-standard topologies.
+The neural network is based on the Keras Functional API, which allows the user to build complex networks with non-standard topologies.
 The ChessNN input layer accepts a 64x13 one-hot array (64 squares than can be filled with one of 6 black, 6 white, or no pieces) and the output is 64 multi-class classifiers.
 Each classifer is represented by a soft-max layer that receives a single 13-feature probability vector.